Covid-19: Business Restart and Working Safely

 As you begin to make restart plans to reopen and resume trading, the Growth Hub appreciates that changes will be needed in your business to trade safely and successfully.
 We have compiled a list of suppliers who might be able to help, this list is not exhaustive and we encourage you to conduct your own research before engaging with the companies below.

-We are also running a series of Working Safely webinars which are focused on specific sectors and have expert speakers.
+We also ran a series of Working Safely webinars which are focused on specific sectors and have expert speakers.

 As you plan to restart your business, finance may prove more important than before.
 When seeking financial guidance it is important to know that you are receiving advice from a qualified professional, if you already have an accountant or business banking manager, we advise contacting them in the first instance as they already know your business.